19th International Congress on Ancient Bronzes

-Archaeologists, art historians, conservators, curators, scientists, and students will convene at both the Getty Villa in Malibu and the Getty Center in Brentwood to investigate the artistry, craftsmanship, production, conservation, and science of ancient bronzes.
+Archaeologists, art historians, conservators, curators, scientists, and students convened at both the Getty Villa in Malibu and the Getty Center in Brentwood to investigate the artistry, craftsmanship, production, conservation, and science of ancient bronzes.

-The Congress, co-sponsored by the Getty Conservation Institute, coincides with, and is energized by, the exhibition Power and Pathos: Bronze Sculpture of the Hellenistic World on view at the Getty Center through November 1, 2015.
-The exhibition provides an extraordinary opportunity to see important new finds and many of the best-known ancient bronzes displayed side-by-side for the first time.
-Learn more about the exhibition.
+The Congress, co-sponsored by the Getty Conservation Institute, coincided with the exhibition Power and Pathos: Bronze Sculpture of the Hellenistic World, which was on view at the Getty Center through July 28 through November 1, 2015.
+The exhibition provided an extraordinary opportunity to see important new finds and many of the best-known ancient bronzes displayed side-by-side for the first time.

 Artistry in Bronze: The Greeks and their Legacy